Internet Computer logo

 🚨

-Users who deposit funds into the ckBTC smart contract trust a set of operators, who are elected via ICP governance, with the custody of their bitcoin.
-The operators of the ‘pzp6e…’ subnet manage the “ckBTC” smart contract module, which is responsible for minting, custodying and burning bitcoin-backed tokens on the ICP sidechain.
+Users who deposit funds into ckBTC trust a set of operators, who are elected via ICP governance, with the custody of their bitcoin.
+The operators of the ‘pzp6e…’ subnet manage the “ckBTC” smart contract module, which is responsible for minting, securing and burning bitcoin-backed tokens on the ICP sidechain.

 Data Availability